virtualtextilesresearchgroup/Woven-Sketching-Tool/README.md

 ### Tips

 Keep the Rhino window visible while working through these steps.
 When using the solver, keep the GH window visible at the edge of the screen, showing the Parameters section (step 5).
-Any screenshots taken will retain this info, and models will be easier to re-create later.
+Any screenshots taken will retain this info, and design iterations will be easier to re-create later.

 <img src="images/image01.png" width=800><br>